MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/asynchronous-service.md

 ---
 # Asynchronous service

 The asynchronous service executes long-running operations independent of the main Microsoft Dataverse core operation.
 Executing long-running operations this way results in improved overall system performance and improved scalability.
-The asynchronous service features a managed first-in, first-out (FIFO) queue for the execution of asynchronous registered plug-ins, workflows, and operations such as bulk mail, bulk import, and campaign activity propagation.
+The asynchronous service is a managed first-in, first-out (FIFO) queue for the execution of asynchronous registered plug-ins, workflows, and operations such as bulk mail, bulk import, and campaign activity propagation.
 These operations are registered with the asynchronous service and executed periodically when the service processes its queue.

-After an event occurs and any synchronous extensions are processed, the platform serializes the context for any asynchronous extensions and saves it in the [System Job (AsyncOperation) table](reference/entities/asyncoperation.md).
+After an event occurs and any synchronous extensions are processed, Dataverse serializes the context for any asynchronous extensions and saves it in the [System Job (AsyncOperation) table](reference/entities/asyncoperation.md).
 The system job defines and tracks the execution of the asynchronous operation.
-As resources become available.
-Dataverse processes system jobs and executes the operations they define.
-Any data operations defined in the extension are processed again by the event execution pipeline, but this time as a synchronous operation.
+As resources become available, Dataverse processes system jobs and executes the operations they define.
+Dataverse processes any data operations defined in the extension again in the event execution pipeline, but this time as a synchronous operation.

 ## Execution order and dependencies

 System jobs are evaluated as a queue using the [CreatedOn](reference/entities/asyncoperation.md#BKMK_CreatedOn) date.
-If there are no conditions to defer execution, they are executed as soon as resources are available.
+If there are no conditions to defer execution, they're executed as soon as resources are available.
 Execution isn't always performed in the order set by the `CreatedOn` date because different types of operations require different resources.

 A system job can be dependent on another system job so that it will begin only after the other system job completes.
 The [DependencyToken](reference/entities/asyncoperation.md#BKMK_DependencyToken) column value establishes this dependency when a system job is created.
 If the `DependencyToken` value is null, the system job has no dependencies.
 Dependent system jobs have the same `DependencyToken` value and are executed in the order they were created.
 If a system job is postponed, all subsequent dependent system jobs continue to wait until the postponed system job executes.